AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 - Type: Object
 - Required: No

-Object with two supported keys:
+Object with two supported keys.
+This property is ignored if the feature does not have an accompanying `icon.svg` file.

 #### `"icon"`: `"color"`
 - Type: String[\<color\>](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value)